 Eligibility

-• The student owner must hold majority interest in the business.
+• The student applicant must hold majority ownership in the business.

 Application

-The application period opens during the spring semester each year.
+The application period opens during the spring semester.
 To apply, complete and submit the online application form.
-Final applications must be submitted via the online form in order to be considered for the competition.
-Once the applications are received, judges will review and invite selected applicants to pitch their business plan in person.
+Final applications must be submitted via the online form to be considered for the competition.
+Once applications are received, judges will review and invite selected applicants to pitch their business plan in person.

 • Activities to date